HetalManek/budget-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

 ## Development server
-Install node modules after clone the project , using `npm install`. then Run `ng serve` for a dev server.
+Install node modules after cloning the project , using `npm install`. then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## json-server